Kuluso97/apriori/README.md

 # Apriori Algorithm Implementation (Python)

+A simple implementation of the Apriori Algorithm for frequent pattern data mining.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.